Packing List

 |

-**Pre-Race Check-in & Registration: Your bag with the extra clothing and gear that you will not use during the race MUST be brought with you to the pre-race check-in during your alloted time.
+**Pre-Race Check-in & Registration: Your bag with the extra clothing and gear that you will not use during the race MUST be brought with you to the pre-race check-in during your allotted time.
 You will find it is easier if you bring only ONE extra bag with you (in addition to your race pack).
 It can be quite a long walk from your tent to the check-in tents with all that gear.
 You also might want to bring along a lock for the bag you’ll be checking… chances are nothing will happen, but it is better to be safe, especially if you plan on storing a wallet, airline tickets, etc. in that bag.

-**Please note... we highly recommend that you plan on taking all of your necessary race gear as "carry-on" luggage.
-That is, from our experience, we think it's wise to pack all of your actual race gear in one bag that is small enough to carry on board the airplane with you for the trip to Morocco.
+**Please note… we highly recommend that you plan on taking all of your necessary race gear as “carry-on” luggage.
+That is, from our experience, we think it’s wise to pack all of your actual race gear in one bag that is small enough to carry on board the airplane with you for the trip to Morocco.
 You do not want to take a chance of the airline misplacing your luggage before the event.
-(This happened to a good friend of ours and his lugguage was returned to him... in July!)
+(This happened to a good friend of ours and his luggage was returned to him… in July!)